Chart Color Schemes

 Moss Vale - Berrima lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch's analysis indicates Moss Vale - Berrima's population is approximately 11,433 as of Aug 2025.
-This figure represents a rise of 785 people (7.4%) since the 2021 Census, which reported a population of 10,648.
-The increase is inferred from the estimated resident population of 10,999 in June 2024 and an additional 273 validated new addresses since the Census date.
-This results in a density ratio of 96 persons per square kilometer, offering significant space per person and potential room for further development.
-Moss Vale - Berrima's growth of 7.4% since the 2021 census surpassed both the SA3 area (2.9%) and the SA4 region, positioning it as a growth leader in the region.
+Moss Vale - Berrima's population is approximately 11,433 as of Aug 2025.
+This figure represents an increase of 785 people since the 2021 Census, which recorded a population of 10,648.
+The growth was inferred from ABS data showing an estimated resident population of 10,999 in June 2024 and an additional 273 validated new addresses since the Census date.
+This results in a population density ratio of 96 persons per square kilometer.
+Moss Vale - Berrima's 7.4% growth rate since the 2021 census is higher than both its SA3 area (2.9%) and SA4 region, indicating it as a growth leader.
 Overseas migration contributed approximately 95.1% of overall population gains during recent periods.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Projecting forward, a significant population increase is forecast for Moss Vale - Berrima, with an expected expansion of 3,432 persons to 2041 based on the latest population numbers, reflecting an increase of 26.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, a significant population increase is forecast for Moss Vale - Berrima, with an expected expansion of 3,432 persons reflecting a total increase of 26.2% over the 17-year period.

 Frequently Asked Questions - Population